patricklarid/China_Expenses_analysis/README.md

 ## 🙋 About Me

-I'm Patrick — a guy passionate about numbers and visual stories.
+I'm Patrick, a guy passionate about numbers and visual stories.
 This project combines my love for travel with my technical skills.

 **Connect with me:**